ExpressionEngine/ExpressionEngine-User-Guide/source/development/cp_javascript/rte/wysihat_api.rst

 	This function may be re-moved in the future.

 .. _Commands.insertHTML :

 insertHTML(html)
 ^^^^^^^^^^^^^^^^

-Replaces the current range with a given piece of html.
+Replaces the current range with a given piece of HTML.

 quoteSelection()
 ^^^^^^^^^^^^^^^^